Ha-L0/Ha-L0.github.io/_posts/2022-01-30-[H4]-Proving-Grounds-Practice-hawat.md

 # enumeration

-Startting with a simple `nmap` scan to identify the attack surface of the target.
+Starting with a simple `nmap` scan to identify the attack surface of the target.

 ## nmap
 ```bash